Johns-Costa/multiuser-task-manager/TESTING.md

 |  edit_task | Integer and then string  | whole number and then string | first strings and then empty string | changes a task name |
 |  delete_task | Integer | Whole number | strings or numbers above the number os tasks | deletes task |

-Every input unaccepted input will send a specific error message explaing what was wrong. examples:
+Every unaccepted input will send a specific error message explaing what was wrong. examples:
  - Invalid task number.
  - Invalid input.
 Please enter a valid task number.
  - Enter at least a single character to continue.